Windows 10 IoT Core Services

 Benefit Description 10 years of support Access to Windows 10 IoT Core LTSC releases with security and quality updates only (no new features).
 Update control with Device Update Center Create and manage device updates at scale using cloud-side controls.
 Device Health Attestation (DHA) Rights to commercialize a device with DHA to affirm device health remotely.

 10 Years of Support

-OEMs get 10 years of support on Windows 10 IoT Core via access to monthly updates from the Windows Long-Term Servicing Channel (LTSC).
+OEMs get 10 years of support on Windows 10 IoT Core via access to monthly updates from the Windows Long-Term Servicing Channel (LTSC) releases.
 This includes security and quality updates for the operating system to keep device security up to date.
-Devices using the LTSC release won’t receive feature updates, enabling OEMs to focus updates on stability by minimizing changes to the base operating system.
+Devices using LTSC releases won’t receive feature updates, enabling OEMs to focus updates on stability by minimizing changes to the base operating system.
 Microsoft typically offers new LTSC releases every 2-3 years, with each release supported over a 10-year lifecycle.

 Update Control with Device Update Center

 Update control with the newly announced Device Update Center (DUC) provides the ability to create, customize, and control device updates.
 These updates are distributed by the same content distribution network (CDN) as Windows Update which is used daily by millions of Windows customers around the world.
 Updates can be applied to the operating system and device drivers as well as OEM-specific applications and files.
 Updates can be flighted to test devices prior to broader distribution.

 Here's a diagram of the update flow in Device Update Center: